mmuratarat/mmuratarat.github.io/_pages/faq.md

 Note that $Var(X) = cov(X, X) = E\left[(X - E[X])^{2}\right]$.

+High absolute values of the covariance mean that the values change very much and are both far from their respective means at the same time.
 The sign of the covariance can be interpreted as whether the two variables increase together (positive) or decrease together (negative).
 The magnitude of the covariance is not easily interpreted.
 A covariance value of zero indicates that both variables are completely independent.

 The covariance can be normalized to a score between $-1$ and $1$ to make the magnitude interpretable by dividing it by the standard deviation of X and Y. The result is called the correlation of the variables, also called the _Pearson correlation coefficient_, named for the developer of the method, Karl Pearson.